San Francisco Giants: Black alternate

 In 2001, the Giants added a road and home alternate black uniform.
 Each uniform shared the same design as their home and road counterparts, with the exception of the road alternate receiving gold drop shadows.
 The home design was dropped after only one season, and the road version was retired the following year.
 Both sets were worn with an all-black cap but with the squatchee in black (the primary cap has an orange squatchee) and the "SF" wordmark changed to black with orange trim.

 In 2015, the Giants unveiled a new black alternate uniform to be used on select Saturday home games.
 This set has the interlocking "SF" in front along with orange piping and a new sleeve patch containing the Golden Gate Bridge atop the "Giants" wordmark.
 Initially, the letters were in black with orange trim, but this was changed to orange with black trim and orange drop shadows.
 In 2025, the Giants began wearing this uniform on select road games as well.

+In 2026, the Giants updated their black uniform, incorporating Latin American-inspired imagery and gray accents.
+The chest wordmark featured the Spanish translation of the team name ("Gigantes") with the font largely based on the home uniforms they wore from 1983 to 1993.
+Both the wordmark, sleeve stripes and numbers incorporated a step fret design.
+A new sleeve patch incorporated a diamond featuring the full Spanish-oriented team name, step fret patterns and a crossed pair of baseball bats.
+A special black cap was worn with this uniform, featuring a gray panel with the interlocking "SF" accented by a step fret in the bottom.
+This uniform would be worn during Saturday home games.